lamalab-org/MatText/docs/tokenizers.md

 ## Tokenizers with Special Number Tokenization

-The `special_num_token` argument (by default `False`) can be set to true to tokenize numbers in a special way as designed and implemented by [RegressionTransformer](https://www.nature.com/articles/s42256-023-00639-z).
+The `special_num_token` argument (by default `False`) can be set to `True`  to tokenize numbers in a special way as designed and implemented by [RegressionTransformer](https://www.nature.com/articles/s42256-023-00639-z).